zaid-g/SaltPass/README.md

 compile by running ```gcc -o saltpass saltpass.c -lssl -lcrypto``` or run the executable.

-User enters a master password and a "salt" value that represents e.g. the website they are logging into/file they are encrypting/etc. The program then outputs a unique password generated deterministically consisting of pseudo-random alpha-numeric/special characters<b>*</b> that can be used.
+User enters a master password and a "salt" value that represents e.g. the website they are logging into/file they are encrypting/etc. The program then outputs a unique password generated deterministically consisting of pseudo-random alpha-numeric/special characters<b>*</b>.

 <b>*</b>4 characters in the password (length 20 by default) are not pseudo-random, the rest are.